 If you are transitioning into a state of ketosis then you should use a loading phase with this stuff.
 For that, it is recommended that you take three servings per day for two to three days, and one of these servings should be ingested fifteen minutes pre-workout.

 Again, to clarify, this is simply a “lower calorie” version of exogenous ketones since it doesn’t contain MCT’s.
 So if your stomach doesn’t do well with MCT’s or if you want to consume fewer calories, this may be a better option for you.
+You can currently get it on Amazon for a pretty good deal by clicking here.

 Cutting-Edge Way To Get Into Ketosis #3: C8 or C10 MCT Oils